Method of Fishing

-Island Fish Ltd is extremely proud to be the only business in Scilly that has signed up to the Buy One Release One Scheme run by the National Lobster Hatchery at Padstow.
+Island Fish Ltd is extremely proud to be part of the Buy One Release One Scheme run by the National Lobster Hatchery at Padstow.
 This means that for every lobster order we receive £1 is donated to the hatchery to support the release of juvenile lobsters into the wild - so you can purchase lobsters from Island Fish Ltd in the knowledge that you are helping to restock Cornwall & Scilly with the next generation of lobsters.

 Island Fish Ltd has committed to donating a minimum of £500 to the hatchery every year.

 Fishing for Litter

 Fishing for litter is a simple but imaginative scheme that involves fishing boats gathering up any marine litter that they might find before bringing ashore for disposal by the relevant authorities.
 Island Fish is committed to doing just this - not only does this make sense from an environmental standpoint but it also removes objects from the sea that can cause a hazard to boats, for example at least once a year the Tradewinds, Helgi Mor & the Emerald Dawn will have to be towed home after getting debris caught in their propellers.

 What's more the team at Island Fish have committed to picking up litter from the beaches of Bryher at least once a month, It must be said that this is no great hardship as every member of the family regularly scours the beach to see what has been washed up - only now we will be picking up all marine debris, rather than just the useful bits!

 In an effort to reduce the volume of plastic that makes its way into the sea in the first instance Island Fish has stopped selling plastic water bottles and has instead committed to refilling water bottles upon request.